2025

 All eligible abstract submissions will be reviewed and scored by the Research Education Committee for effective and efficient communication of relevance and key findings.

-Lead authors in the categories of basic, translational, clinical, and health services/health equity will be chosen from amongst the top scoring abstracts to speak during the afternoon event session.
+Lead authors in the categories of basic, clinical, and translational, health services and health equity will be chosen from amongst the top scoring abstracts to speak during the afternoon event session.
 Selected individuals will be honored with a speaking slot, a prize ribbon and $75 in funds for their professional development/research expenses.

-Regardless of score, all abstract authors will receive an invitation the week of March 18, 2024, to display a poster at the event, if eligibility criteria and space permits.
+Regardless of scores, all abstract authors will receive an invitation to display a poster at the event if eligibility criteria and space permits.

 DOM Division "Leader of the Pack" Award